jadidihosein68/DynamicStockMarketPredictionFYP/README.md

 # DynamicStockMarketPredictionFYP
-My finall year project in 2015 written using C# windows form application ss
+My finall year project in 2015 written using C# windows form application

+<li></li>
 Application features :
-use Twitter API to get a person tweets (download up to 3200 tweets via multiple requests).
+use Twitter API to get sa person tweets (download up to 3200 tweets via multiple requests).
 Download all the historical data of a stock index using yahoo finance API.
 Download all the data of a particulair stock index in each 15 mins.
 Calculate MACD,RSI, Stochastic Osccilator and Guppy timeseries diagram in a customized interval.